yuemingl/SymJava/README.md

 # SymJava
-SymJava is a Java library for symbolic mathematics.
+SymJava is a Java library for symbolic-numeric computation.

-There are two interesting features:
+There are two useful features:

 1. Operator Overloading is implemented by using Java-OO (https://github.com/amelentev/java-oo)